WELCOME TO THE MICHIGAN BLUEBIRD SOCIETY!

 Michigan Bluebird News......

-If you have no bluebird activity around your boxes, it would be a good time to start taking them down for the Winter.
-It is also a good time to send in your 2019 End of Season Nesting Report..
+Also, if you have not done so, now is also a good time to send in your 2019 End of Season Nesting Report..
 There is a link to the report along the right side of all pages on our site.
+The information is very valuable to us, so please submit it as soon as you can.

 As always please don't hesitate to contact MBS with any questions or problems you might have.
 We are available to assist you in your bluebirding efforts.
 To find a County Coordinator near you or for a general contact at the MBS, please go to Contact Us.